 She raised a grandson from age 8 months to 25.
 After his years as a Henderson (HSU) Reddie, he lived in Hot Springs, Arkansas.
 Now, 31, he recently moved to Phoenix.

 Pat lives in the Salem community of Saline County in the Depression-Era family home she's named Couchwood.
 In the 16 years she's lived there, she's had the hardwood floors redone, new carpet, new windows (30 of them) installed and all the exposed wood in addition to the windows, painted a stark white.
 Plus, new ceilings in the two front rooms, and the 70s-era paneling painted.

 Pat enjoys reading, Facebook and working in the yard.
 She collects pear-motif-ed objects, Fostoria American crystal and Avon Cape Cod glassware.
 Her prose blog can be found at pittypatter-pittypatter.blogspot.com and her poetry blog can be found at pittypatter.blogspot.com.

-She is owned by a male cat, Greye.
-She is a United Methodist and a Democrat and belongs to a writers group called LBJD&P, which forms the initials of the first names of the group members.
+She is a Democrat and belongs to a writers group called LDJ&P, which forms the initials of the first names of the group members.

 In the fall of 2019, at age 83, Pat began online studies for an MFA from the University of Arkansas at Monticello, Arkansas.
 After four classes, the first, INtro to Grad Studies, two workshops in poetry and one in creative non-fiction, she decided she'd reached her goal of being admitted to the only AR online MFA program and dropped out.